marcje/notes/courses/rhcsa.md

 #### Scripting

-I will need to be able to create some basic BASH scripts from the top of my head.
-I left out functions, advanced syntax, shellcheck linter, etc. in order to be able to remember this more easily and created a small example script for my own reference:
+The exam most likely will require to create some basic BASH scripts.
+I left out functions, advanced syntax, shellcheck linter, etc. in order to be able to remember this more easily and created a small example script as a reference:

 ```bash
 #!/bin/bash